 Period of notice of termination

-The contract between the company and Chief Executive Officer stipulates a mutual 12-month period of notice.
+The contract between the company and Chief Executive Officer stipulates a mutual twelve-month period of notice.
 Additionally, in the case of termination by the company, severance pay is payable without deduction for an additional twelve months.
 The contracts between the company and other senior executives stipulate a mutual six-month period of notice.
-Additionally, in case of termination by the company, severance pay is payable of an additional 12 months, without deduction for the first six months.
+Additionally, in the case of termination by the company, severance pay is payable of an additional twelve months, without deduction for the first six months.